-A low taper fade is a gradual shortening of the hair that starts around the sideburns and neckline.
+Think of the low taper fade haircut for men as a smooth blend that starts just around the sideburns and neckline..
 Unlike the high or mid, the low keeps the fade lower, making it a more subtle and versatile option.

 Barbers often recommend the low taper fade haircut for men who want a professional yet trendy look.
 You’ll see athletes, actors, and even students rocking this haircut because it works for all occasions.